 When seeking a job as a graduate, make use of your previous accounting experience.
-Contact the university’s placement office and career services even if you already graduated, and make sure to ask people in your professional network about possible opportunities.
+Contact the university’s placement office and career services even if you already graduated, and make sure to ask people in your professional network about possible opportunities in your related field.

 A good first step is to attend a career fair at your school, whether you are a student or an alumnus.
 Research the companies attending and the job vacancies available and make a convincing first impression when talking to potential recruiters.

-You can also join a professional organization such as the American Accounting Association (AAA), the Professional Accounting Society of America (PASA) or the American Institute of CPAs (AICPA).
+You can also join a professional organization such as the American Accounting Association (AAA), the Professional Accounting Society of America (PASA) or the American Institute of Certified Public Accountants (AICPA).
 This will help you broaden your network, improve your resume and meet potential employers.

 Step 9: Get Your Resume Ready

-To draw the recruiter’s attention, make sure to identify your goals so that you can create a strong resume focused on the necessary skills.
+To draw the recruiter’s attention, make sure to identify your goals.
+This way, you can create a strong resume focused on the necessary accounting skills.

-The first half of your resume should review your strengths and important qualifications, allowing the employer to quickly grasp the scope of your expertise.
+The first half of your resume should review your strengths and important qualifications.
+This will allow the employer to quickly grasp the scope of your expertise.
 You can do this by including an “Areas of Expertise” section.
 Make sure to also mention your industry certifications, such as CPA.

-While reviewing your accounting experience in the second part of your resume, make sure to highlight accomplishments and quantitative results: besides the responsibilities you held, statistics and numbers can be even more persuasive in reflecting your value to a company.
+While reviewing your accounting work experience in the second part of your resume, make sure to highlight accomplishments and quantitative results.
+Additionally, besides the responsibilities you held, statistics and numbers can be even more persuasive in reflecting your value to a company.

-Don’t forget to highlight any assets that could help you stand out from the crowd, such as experience with a Big Four firm, a Federal Agency, or your familiarity with popular accounting software.
+Don’t forget to highlight any assets that could help you stand out from the crowd.
+These could include experience with a Big Four firm, a Federal Agency, or your familiarity with popular accounting software.
 Also, in a dynamic business environment, knowledge of international accounting standards and client interaction skills are more and more valuable.

 Step 10: Nail for the Interview

-If your resume succeeds in convincing an employer, you will be faced with the next phase of the recruiting process.
+Did your resume succeed in convincing an employer?
+If so, you’ll be faced with the next phase of the recruiting process.

-Interviewing with a Big Four firm usually consists of several steps – a phone interview, a background check and a face-to-face interview.
-The employer will assess the relevance of your skills and experience, as well as your leadership skills and ability to work in a team.
-Be prepared to answer technical questions as well as questions related to your career goals, and stay confident and positive throughout the interview.
+Interviewing with a Big Four firm usually consists of several steps.
+Typically, these take the form of a phone interview, a background check, and a face-to-face interview.
+The employer will assess the relevance of your skills and experience.
+Additionally, they’ll evaluate your leadership skills and ability to work in a team.
+Be prepared to answer technical questions as well as questions related to your career goals.
+Also, don’t forget to stay confident and positive throughout the interview.

-To make a great first impression, inform yourself about the company, look your best and behave professionally – punctuality is a must.
+To make a great first impression, inform yourself about the company, look your best and behave professionally.
+Remember, punctuality is a must.
 Emphasize your qualities and achievements and try to avoid showing a negative attitude towards particular areas of the field.

-You can also follow up with a thank you letter to the interviewer and can usually expect a decision within a few days.
+You can also follow up with a thank you letter to the interviewer.
+Typically, you can usually expect a decision within a few days.